Coming-of-age is a type of story in which a young person becomes an adult, or heads in that direction.

-There are many children’s stories (or stories about children) in which the child loses their innocence.
+There are many children’s stories (or stories about children) about a child losing their innocence.
 When that character is a bit older (adolescent) then it’s called a coming-of-age story.

 I have a friend who swears she can’t stand any kind of coming-of-age story.
-I think this is because her definition is a little narrower than mine — she’s thinking of the genre typified by the likes of American Pie.
+Her definition is a little narrower than mine.
+She’s thinking of the genre typified by the likes of American Pie.

-This seems to be the common message of coming-of-age stories for a YA audience:
+The following appears to be the common message of coming-of-age stories for a young adult audience:

 Features of a Coming-of-age Story